StErMi/spotify-web-api-android/README.md

 This project is a wrapper for the [Spotify Web API](https://developer.spotify.com/web-api/).
 It uses [Retrofit](http://square.github.io/retrofit/) to create Java interfaces from API endpoints.

+NOTE: I've forked this project because I need to use it as an Android Library.
+This will allow me to implements Parcelable Interface in all the models Class.
+With everything Parcelable we can transfer those models between Android's Activities and Services.

 ## Building
 This project is built using [Gradle](https://gradle.org/):